alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ![Designer Output](./assets/designer-output.png)

-We can see that Lebron James has averaged 32.8 points, 9.1 rebounds, and 7.9 assists in the 2016 Playoffs.
+We can see from the output here that Lebron James averaged 32.8 points, 9.1 rebounds, and 7.9 assists in the 2016 Playoffs.